 Consuming high amounts of carbs can also put you back on the “blood sugar roller coaster.”
 The human brain runs much more efficiently on ketones than on glucose.
 Your brain cannot synthesize or store glucose, so when glucose runs low, you may get irritable and feel shaky until you consume more.
 The more processed and sugary foods you consume (such as bagels, cereal, bread, chips, pasta, and candy), the more you may struggle with blood-sugar regulation.

-You’ve worked hard to lose weight and get healthy on keto.
+You’ve worked hard to lose weight and focus on wellness on keto.
 Your best option to not gain weight and continue to feel good if you stop following a keto diet is to make clean food choices, such as vegetable sources of carbs, wild-caught fish, and grass-fed pasture-raised meats; continue to nurture yourself with real whole foods.
 Keep healthy fats in your diet, and consume fat with your carbs, to help slow the absorption of sugar into your bloodstream.

 If you decide to reintroduce grains and grain products, such as bread and pasta, into your diet, stick with organic versions of ancient varieties, such as amaranth, millet, and quinoa, which have not been through selective breeding like modern wheat and corn products.
 Also, consume these grains in small amounts, as the carbs will still invoke an insulin response in the body.